codelibs/fess-docs/en/10.0/admin/scheduler-guide.rst

 Name
 ::::

-TBD
+Job name.

 Target
 ::::::::::::::::

-TBD
+Target name on which this job runs.

 Schedule
 ::::::::

-TBD
+Schedule to run this job.
+This value is cron-format.

 Executor
 ::::::::

-TBD
+Execution environment.
+Only "groovy" is supported at the moment.

 Script
 ::::::

-TBD
+Scripts for job.

 Logging
 :::::::

-TBD
+Whether this job prints to a job result.

 Crawler Job
 :::::::::::

-TBD
+Whether this job is for crawler.

 Status
 ::::::

-TBD
+Whether this job is available or not.

 Display Order
 :::::::::::::

-TBD
+Display order.

 Delete Configuration
 --------------------

-Click a configuration on a list page, and click Delete button to display a confirmation dialog.
+Click a job name on a list page, and click Delete button to display a confirmation dialog.
 Click Delete button to delete the configuration.

 .. |image0| image:: ../../../resources/images/en/10.0/admin/scheduler-1.png